valtech-ch/aem-dispatcher-filter/README.md

 - The OOTB dispatcher filter files on which most rulesets are based are very weak.
 The archetype filters are designed primarily to ensure that AEM works when newly set-up and contribute little to security in their raw form.

-- An accepted firewall best practice of deny/allow is only losely followed in most live dispatcher filter rulesets, that is, paraphrased:
+- An accepted firewall best practice of deny/allow is only loosely followed in most live dispatcher filter rulesets, that is, paraphrased:

 ```
 Deny all